DDIDGlobal/ddid-desktop/README.md

-# BSV Desktop
+# DDID Desktop

-A cross-platform desktop wallet application for the BSV Blockchain, built with Electron and Vite.
-BSV Desktop provides a complete wallet interface with support for both self-custody (local) and remote storage options.
+A cross-platform desktop wallet application for the individula and organizations particapting in the DDID Ecosystem, built with Electron and Vite.
+DDID Desktop provides a complete wallet interface with support for both self-custody (local) and remote storage options.

 The default configuration is for locally stored transactions and metadata, entirely self custody.

-> **Note**: This project was migrated from Tauri to Electron to enable local database storage.
-See [PORTED.md](PORTED.md) for the full migration story.

-## What is BSV Desktop?
+## What is DDID Desktop?

-BSV Desktop is a feature-rich Bitcoin SV wallet that runs on macOS, Windows, and Linux.
+DDID Desktop is a feature-rich Bitcoin SV wallet that runs on macOS, Windows, and Linux.
 It provides:

 - **🔐 Self-Custody Mode** - Full control with local key management and SQLite storage
 - **☁️ Remote Storage Mode** - WAB (Wallet Authentication Backend) integration with remote storage